One Year MA in Acting

 If your first round audition is not successful, we will email you to inform you.
 You will be able to call the School to obtain feedback on your audition from the Admissions Manager on the days/times stated in the email.

-If you are successful in the First Round for the One Year Course, you will be invited to an in-person (full-day) Recall Audition at the School.
+If you are successful in the First Round for the One Year Course, you will be invited to an all-day in-person Recall Audition at the School.

 You will need to present two speeches at Recall Auditions.
 They should be: